frovedis/frovedis/doc/manual/python/ml/lasso_regression.md

 The metadata file contains the number of classes, model kind, input datatype used for trained model.
 Here, the model file contains information about weights, intercept and threshold.

+It would raise exception if the 'LassoModel' directory already existed with same name.

 __Return Value__
 It returns nothing.